rmpowell77/rmpowell77.github.io/_posts/2024-11-23-ADC-trip-report.md

 ---
 layout: post
-title: CppNorth 2022 Trip Report
+title: ADC 2024 Trip Report
 ---

 The [ADC 2024](audio.dev) conference wrapped up a couple of weeks ago, and I wanted to share my thoughts.
 The conference was a highly informative and engaging event that brought together experts in the field of audio development.
 It featured a range of sessions, workshops, and networking opportunities that provided valuable insights into the latest trends and technologies in audio development.